• Skip to main content

 January 29, 2018 by Travis Moe & Sarah Verbiest

 The Jordan Institute for Families has decided to start a blog.
 We know, what’s the point?
 We get it.
-When large institutions run blogs, they tend to be self-conscious and […]
+When large institutions run blogs, they tend to be self-conscious and can come off like a series of press releases that no one follows.
+So, what’s our motivation for starting one?
+Well, to be perfectly honest, […]

 Our Voices